SammieJay/Hist1900-Memex/docs/Class Notes/Buisness Shennanigans and Information Theory.md

 March 1st 2023

 # Graham Bell and his Buisness Adventures
-#bell
+tags: #bell

 ### At The end of the 19th century 'networks' were not a novel idea
 -  Gas, Water, Sewer, and Electical netorks were appearing
 - Graham Bell did some dweelings